 Boosting Apprenticeship Commencements wage subsidy

-To assist with the recovery from the impact of COVID-19, the Australian Government is providing support to all employers who engage a new Australian Apprentice through the $1.2 billion dollar ‘Boosting Apprenticeship Commencements wage subsidy’.
+To assist with the recovery from the impact of COVID-19, the Australian Government is providing support to all employers who engage a new or existing employee through an additional $1.2 billion ‘Boosting Apprenticeship Commencements wage subsidy’.

 Your business or Group Training Organisation may be eligible if:

-- you engage an Australian Apprentice between 5 October 2020 and 30 September 2021, and
+- you engage an Australian Apprentice or Trainee between 5 October 2020 and 30 March 2022, and

 - your Australian Apprentice or trainee is undertaking a Certificate II or higher qualification, and has a training contract that is formally approved by the relevant state training authority